Netflix January 2020 new releases – new movies, TV shows and originals

 Luna Nera In 17th-century Italy, a teenage midwife accused of witchcraft should select between a star-crossed love and fulfilling her highly effective future

-Ragnarok Norwegian coming-of-age drama primarily based in a small city apparently headed for an additional Ragnarok
+Ragnarok Norwegian coming-of-age drama based mostly in a small city apparently headed for one more Ragnarok

-37 Seconds Movie a couple of younger lady with cerebral palsy who needs to turn out to be a profitable manga artist whereas nonetheless fulfilling her household obligations
+37 Seconds Movie a few younger girl with cerebral palsy who needs to turn into a profitable manga artist whereas nonetheless fulfilling her household obligations

 Add Comment